MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_OpenStartTime** - The Unix epoch time when the file open started.

-- **Data_PrefetchSourceOptions** - An enumeration indicating how the file is made available offline for cloud documents, e.g., from recent and recommended files.
+- **Data_PrefetchSourceOptions** - An enumeration indicating how the file is made available offline for cloud documents.
+For example, from recent and recommended files.

 - **Data_SilhouetteDuration** - The duration of rendering of the file open.